-They are fun to play with.
-When disturbed, they roll up into a tight ball, allowing their armor to protect their soft underbelly and many legs.
-They will remain in that defensive position until the threat is believed to have faded.
-For many children, the gentle and harmless Pillbug is their first foray into observing and interacting with the insect world.
-Ironically, Pillbugs are not insects!
-They belong to the Crustacean family!
+Regardless, they are fun to play with.
+When disturbed, they roll up into a tight ball, allowing their armor to protect their soft underbelly, head and many legs.
+They will remain in that defensive position until the threat is believed to have faded, which can be a long time.
+Their defensive, balled-up form often outlasts the interest of overzealous children.

 They are considered primitive creatures, but they have an important role in the soil ecosystem.
 They are a food source for insects and arachnids.
 Their own diet of rotting organic material like leaves and wood mean they help cycle nutrients through the food web.